 A subsequent 3D ultrasound on Charissa revealed constriction of the left wrist by a band causing swelling in the baby’s left hand, and three fingers on the right hand appeared fused by a band.
 Additionally, there was concern that the umbilical cord was being constricted by an encircling band.
 It was recommended that Charissa continue to be monitored by ultrasound and wait for the child to be born.

 Charissa and her husband instead sought a second opinion at another institution in their home state of Pennsylvania.
 The MFM physicians there concluded that the almost certain loss of the baby’s left hand along with the risk posed by the possible constriction of the umbilical cord warranted immediate action.
-They advised immediate treatment and recommended the Howes travel to Cincinnati for evaluation at the Fetal Care Center of Cincinnati.
+They advised immediate treatment and recommended the Howes travel to Cincinnati for evaluation at the Cincinnati Fetal Center.

 The Howes made the trip the following day, and Charissa underwent a fetal MRI and a level II ultrasound at 22 weeks’ gestation.
 These diagnostic imaging studies confirmed ABS, resulting in swelling of loops of abnormally clustered umbilical cord and a threatened amputation of the left hand.